Cainuse/Speedometer/MILESTONES.md

 ## Plans for final user study

 - Provide finished implementation of app with instructions to do certain tasks and receive feedback
+   - Create test Python files that users can use our tool to analyze to compare expected and actual results
+   - Complete front end dashboard for users to provide feedback on

 // TODO